AztechMC/Modern-Industrialization/docs/ADDING_MACHINES.md

 // multiple fuels can be added ex: builder.item("minecraft:coal", 100).fluid("minecraft:lava", 10);
 // will automatically add the correct input slot in the machine inventory

+builder.euMultiplier(2) // This will make the fuels burned in the generator be twice as efficient builder.euMultiplier(1.5) // This will make the fuels burned in the generator be 50% more efficient builder.euMultiplier(0.5) // This will make the fuels burned in the generator be 50% less efficient

+builder.hideEfficiencyTooltip() // Hides the "Accepts item/fluid fuel at X efficiency" tooltip lines.
+Used for turbines, for example
 ```

 ### Adding a Multiblock Generator